jamestiotio/genshin-of-the-wild/README.md

 Screenshots are taken by our research team.
 We attempted to conduct a survey to gather and collect more screenshots [here](https://forms.office.com/Pages/ResponsePage.aspx?id=drd2NJDpck-5UGJImDFiPbne1iyIR1hKtYGeiPHQbEBUM0dIUE03NkdQWjRQRlJJSUI1TzVNWFNVSC4u) (login required) from the SUTD community, but since the screenshots submitted were not compatible for this research, we decided to abandon them.

-Audio/music dataset under the `auditory\dataset` (or `auditory/dataset` for Unix people) folder belongs to their respective creators.
+Audio/music dataset under the `auditory\dataset` (directory structure for Windows people, or `auditory/dataset` for Unix people) folder belongs to their respective creators.
 The actual titles and artists for each audio resource is embedded within each file's metadata.